Aortic Valve Disease

 Genetic Heart Disease Testing

-Congenital heart conditions such as Marfan, Ehlers-Danlos, and Loeys-Dietz syndromes can increase your risk for aortic valve disease.
-Comprehensive genetic testing and screening can help determine the best treatment approach for you and may help ensure the early diagnosis of your family members.
+Congenital heart conditions such as Marfan, Loeys-Dietz, and Ehlers-Danlos syndromes can increase your risk for aortic valve disease.
+Comprehensive genetic testing and screening can help determine the best treatment approach for you and identify family members who could be at risk.

 Why Choose Duke